eslint/archive-website/_posts/2020-02-20-whats-coming-in-eslint-7.0.0.md

 npm i eslint@next --save-dev
 ```

-Preview releases are published to the `next` tag every two weeks until the final v7.0.0 release.
+Preview releases are published to the `next` tag periodically until the final v7.0.0 release.
 Keep in mind that preview releases do not contain all of the changes planned for v7.0.0 and are designed primarily to help us discover bugs and problems upgrading from v6.x.